Clarity-Digital-Twin/yc-cofounder-bot/docs/06-dev-environment.md

 ### Common Issues

 **CUA API Access Denied**
-- Verify you have tier 3-5 access for OpenAI Responses API
+- Verify you have tier 3-5 access for OpenAI Computer Use
 - Check API key is correctly set in .env
 - Ensure sufficient API credits